ReneMuala/Meedit/README.md

 opens this RO document.

 ==> close:
-closes the current document.If all docs are closed, closesthe program.
+closes the current document.
+If all docs are closed, closesthe program.

 ==> save: